W1LDN16H7/W1LDN16H7/README.md

 # Hi,I am TheKnight 👋

-# I am a hacker,programmer and a kali-linux lover
+# I am a hacker,programmer and a linux lover
 <!--
 **W1LDN16H7/W1LDN16H7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.